Fundamental limits in Bayesian thermometry and attainability via adaptive strategies

 The goal of this work is to set the ultimate bounds of Bayesian equilibrium thermometry, and to develop adaptive strategies to saturate them.
 It is insightful to first recall analogous results in the local approach to equilibrium thermometry~\cite{Mehboudi_2019,de2018quantum}.
+Within such a framework---contrary to dynamical approaches where the probe evolves according to some predefined model parametrised by the temperature~\cite{Kiilerich2018,Seah2020}, e.g.~a superconducting qubit in radiometry~\cite{Wang2021}---the probe always thermalises to the temperature of the sample whose value is known \emph{a priori}.
 In that case, for any unbiased estimator ${\tilde \theta}$ of the temperature $\theta_0$, the mean square error is inversely proportional to the heat capacity of the probe: $\Delta {\tilde \theta} \propto 1/C$~\cite{Old_PRE,Paris_2015,correa2015individual,Mehboudi_2015}.
 For $n$-body probes, $C$~can scale super-extensively with~$n$ in the vicinity of a critical point, with the ultimate bound~$C \approx n^2/4$~\cite{correa2015individual,Marcin2018}---a quadratic scaling with the number of resources reminiscent of the Heisenberg scaling in quantum metrology~\cite{giovannetti2004quantum}.
-Here, we show that similar bounds hold in the Bayesian approach, but that adaptive strategies are needed to saturate them in contrast to the local case.
-In fact, we prove that any non-adaptive strategy necessarily leads to $\Delta {\tilde \theta} \propto 1/n$ for sufficiently large $n$---i.e., a shot-noise-like scaling~\cite{giovannetti2004quantum}---a no-go result that holds even when arbitrary control over the $n$-body probe Hamiltonian is allowed.
-This shows that adaptive measurement strategies are a crucial ingredient for optimal quantum thermometry whenever the temperature value is a \textit{priori} not perfectly known.
+Here, we show that similar bounds hold in the Bayesian approach, but adaptive strategies are needed to saturate them, contrary to the local case.
+In fact, we prove that any non-adaptive strategy necessarily leads to $\Delta {\tilde \theta} \propto 1/n$ for sufficiently large~$n$---i.e., a shot-noise-like scaling~\cite{giovannetti2004quantum}---a no-go result that holds even when arbitrary control over the $n$-body probe Hamiltonian is allowed.
+Thus, adaptive measurement strategies are a crucial ingredient for optimal thermometry whenever the temperature value is \textit{a priori} not perfectly known.